HL7/ebm/input/intro-notes/StructureDefinition-book-part-citation-intro.md

-See [Understanding the Citation Resource](citation.html) for additional information.
+See [Understanding the PublicationRecord Resource](citation.html) for additional information.